lfwheeler/lfw/README.md

 contains the .class files corresponding to the .java files, and the other folders and files are for building the .java files with gradle.

-Inside the src folder, there is a tpt folder and a warpt folder.
-The tpt folder contains files for importing well logs, seismic, and horizons.
-You only need WellLog.java for well log correlation.
-The warpt folder contains our main research.

-The wlw folder in the warpt folder contains files that were used to make images for the CWP sponsor's report and for slides presented at the 2014 CWP sponsor's meeting.
+Inside the src folder, there is a warpt folder which contains our main research.
+The wlw folder in the warpt folder contains files for current research and that were used to make images for the CWP sponsor's report and for slides presented at the 2014 CWP sponsor's meeting.
 ########################################################################################

 #########Building our code##############################################################